 And the great advantage is that this color has warm hues so the fashion industry is happy with this choice as a color of the year too.

-One topic that is very trending is nature, the climate, and biological food.
+One topic that is very trending in nature, is the climate, and biological food.
 Everyone has an opinion on those subjects and it’s everybody’s business.
 So the choice for a natural color that represents a living creature, like color, is not surprising.

 What is this material?